-The Construction Engineer should ensure that all works have been completed in accordance with the approved plans, prior to calling for the joint inspection (refer to Appendix C: Council Review Checklists Appendix C: Council Review presented in a tidy manner, including all required reinstatement of existing surfaces, erection of all signs and street lighting.
+The Construction Engineer should ensure that all works have been completed in accordance with the approved plans, prior to calling for the joint inspection (refer to Appendix C: Council Review Checklists).
+The whole site should be presented in a tidy manner, including all required reinstatement of existing surfaces, erection of all signs and street lighting.
 Pump stations may be commissioned during the inspection.
 Streets should be swept prior to the final inspection.

-Subsequent to the Acceptance of Works inspection the Developer's Representative is responsible for forwarding to the Council:
+After the Acceptance of Works inspection, the Developer's Representative is responsible for forwarding to the Council:

-- Certification that the works have been completed in accordance with the documents previously reviewed and approved by Council (Checklist found in Appendix C: Council Review Checklists Appendix C: Council Review - 'As Constructed' drawings in hardcopy format, in electronic format compatible with Council's Asset Management system, and in AutoCAD format. - Operation and Maintenance (O&M) Manuals for all relevant Infrastructure. - Asset Record Sheets for all asset classes including roads, drainage, lighting, street trees, playgrounds, irrigation systems, structures, landscaping etc.
+- Certification that the works have been completed in accordance with the documents previously reviewed and approved by Council (Checklist found in Appendix C: Council Review Checklists). - 'As Constructed' drawings in hardcopy format, in electronic format compatible with Council's Asset Management system, and in AutoCAD format. - Operation and Maintenance (O&M) Manuals for all relevant Infrastructure.

+• Asset Record Sheets for all asset classes including roads, drainage, lighting, street trees, playgrounds, irrigation systems, structures, landscaping etc.